Alliance for Heart Failure: 2017-18 Audit

 The National Heart Failure Audit (2017–18), published on 12 September 2019, reported that mortality among patients admitted to hospital remained high overall at 10.1% compared to 9.4% in the previous audit.
 However, the number of patients seen by heart failure specialists increased to over 82% (from 80% in the last audit), while more than 88% of patients get an echocardiogram.
 Rates still remain higher for those admitted to Cardiology (92%), however this has decreased since the last report (96%).
 The rate on General Medical wards remained the same at 84%.
 The report also recorded an increase in the prescription of key disease-modifying medicines for patients since last year.

 The Alliance for Heart Failure responded positively to the report but called for the regional variation in patient service to be urgently addressed.

-2016-17 Audit

-The National Heart Failure Audit (2016-2017), published on 27 November 2018, reported that mortality among patients admitted to hospital remained at 8.9%, despite more patient episodes being recorded and a trend towards increasing age.
-The number of patients seen by heart failure specialists increased to over 80%, while 89% of patients get an echocardiogram.
-However, rates were higher for those admitted to Cardiology (96%) rather than General Medical (84%) wards.
-Prescriptions for disease modifying medications remained high.

-The Alliance for Heart Failure welcomed the improvements but expressed concern at the 'unacceptable' regional variation.

-2015-16 Audit

-The National Heart Failure Audit (April 2015-March 2016), published on 10 August 2017, reported that mortality among patients admitted to hospital had fallen to 8.9% compared to 9.6% reported in the previous audit.
-It also reported that the number of patients seen by specialist heart failure nurses remained high at 80%, and that 90% of patients were recorded as having an up to date echocardiogram.
-The report also recorded an increase in prescriptions for disease modifying medications.

-The Alliance for Heart Failure welcomed the findings but called for more to be done to address the vast regional variation in patient outcomes.

 National Confidential Enquiry into Patient Outcome and Death (NCEPOD)

 The National Confidential Enquiry into Patient Outcome and Death (NCEPOD), published on 22 November 2018, recommended improvements in the process of care for patients with acute heart failure who died while admitted to hospital as an emergency.
 Responding to the report, the Alliance for Heart Failure said that it reinforces the need for urgent action to improve heart failure services, and the important role of heart failure specialist nurses, as part of a full multi-disciplinary heart failure team, in maximising outcomes for patients.